-1.4 The National Planning Policy Framework (NPPF) was published in March 2012 and has subsequently been revised in July 2018 and in June 2019.
+1.4 The National Planning Policy Framework (NPPF) was published in March 2012 and has subsequently been revised in July 2018, February 2019 and July 2021.
 The NPPF sets out the Government's planning policies for England and how these are expected to be applied.
 It provides a framework within which local people and their councils can produce their own distinctive local and neighbourhood plans, which reflect the needs and priorities of their communities.
 The NPPF sets out that the Development Plan is the starting place for decision making.

 1.5 The Local Plan for West Berkshire comprises the West Berkshire Core Strategy, adopted in July 2012; the Housing Site Allocations Development Plan Document (HSADPD), adopted in May 2017 and the Saved Policies of the West Berkshire District Local Plan (WBDLP) 1991-2006.
-The Local Plan forms an essential part of the Development Plan for West Berkshire and sits alongside the Replacement Minerals Local Plan for Berkshire (RMLP) incorporating alterations adopted December 1997 and May 2001; the Waste Local Plan for Berkshire (WLP) adopted December 1998; the Stratfield Mortimer Neighbourhood Development Plan which was adopted in June 2017 and South East Plan Natural Resource Management Policy 6 which deals with the Thames Basin Heaths Special Protection Area, to form the current Development Plan for West Berkshire.
+The Local Plan forms an essential part of the Development Plan for West Berkshire and sits alongside the Minerals and Waste Local Plan adopted in December 2022; the Stratfield Mortimer Neighbourhood Development Plan adopted in June 2017; the Compton Neighbourhood Development Plan adopted in February 2022; and South East Plan Natural Resource Management Policy 6 which deals with the Thames Basin Heaths Special Protection Area, to form the current Development Plan for West Berkshire.